sanjayaharshana/thingerbits_core/README.md

 # thingerbits_core

-Thingerbits core is our company website, this is devided into Thingerbits shop, LMS, - (Learning Management System),Development Platfom and Landing.
+Thingerbits electronic shopping platform, this is devided into Thingerbits shop, LMS(Learning Management System),Development Platfom and Landing.

 Thingerbits core has been developed by based on module so anyone can easily develop this with PHP 7, Javasccript (V8 engine and Chakra), Json, Ajax technolgies.